 Gypsum begins to cure as soon as it is mixed with water.
 It sets in minutes and completely dries in two to three weeks.
 Historically, gypsum made a more rigid plaster and did not require a fibrous binder.
 However it is difficult to tell the difference between lime and gypsum plaster once the plaster has cured.

 Despite these desirable working characteristics, gypsum plaster was more vulnerable to water damage than lime.
 Lime plasters had often been applied directly to masonry walls (without lathing), forming a suction bond.
-They could survive occasional wind-driven moisture or water winking up from the ground.
+They could survive occasional wind-driven moisture or water wicking up from the ground.
 Gypsum plaster needed protection from water.
 Furring strips had to be used against masonry walls to create a dead air space.
 This prevented moisture transfer.

 In rehabilitation and restoration projects, one should rely on the plasterer's judgment about whether to use lime or gypsum plaster.
 In general, gypsum plaster is the material plasterers use today.
 Different types of aggregate may be specified by the architect such as clean river sand, perlite, pumice, or vermiculite; however, if historic finishes and textures are being replicated, sand should be used as the base-coat aggregate.
 Today, if fiber is required in a base coat, a special gypsum is available which includes wood fibers.
 Lime putty, mixed with about 35 percent gypsum (gauging plaster) to help it harden, is still used as the finish coat.